kstarkiller/simplon_brief09_chatbot_integration/README.md

 8. Access the website:

-    Open your preferred web browser and navigate to [http://localhost:8001](http://localhost:8001) to experience the resumé website enriched with the seamlessly integrated AI chatbox.
+    Open your preferred web browser and navigate to [http://localhost:8001](http://localhost:8001) to experience the resumé website enriched with the seamlessly integrated AI chatbot.

 ## Usage

-The AI-powered chatbox elevates the user engagement on your resumé website.
-Visitors can interact with the chatbox, posing queries or seeking specific information, thereby fostering a personalized and dynamic user experience.
+The AI-powered chatbot elevates the user engagement on your resumé website.
+Visitors can interact with the chatbot, posing queries or seeking specific information, thereby fostering a personalized and dynamic user experience.
-This chatbox is configure to be you, the owner of the resumé website.
+This chatbot is configure to be you, the owner of the resumé website.

 ## Support and Issues